Keyboard shortcuts

 • Fragmented function names: attackers split base64_decode across variables ($a="base"; $b="64_decode") to evade simple string matching

 • Appended payloads: malicious code added to the end of large legitimate files, beyond typical scan windows.
-CSM scans both the first and last 32KB of every PHP file.
+Realtime PHP checks scan the first and last 32KB, and periodic PHP content analysis scans a larger head window plus the tail.

 • Non-PHP backdoors: Perl, Python, Bash CGI scripts in web directories (detects toolkits like LEVIATHAN)